grahamc/grahamc.github.com/_posts/2011-02-11-how-to-create-a-super-nerdy-superbowl-that-everyone-will-love.markdown

 ---
-title: 'How to Create a Super Nerdy Superbowl Party That Everyone Will Love (or: RFID + 1,000 Chicken Wings...
-Wait, What?)'
+title: 'How to Create a Super Nerdy Super Bowl Party That Everyone Will Love or: RFID + 1,000 Chicken Wings (Wait...
+What?)'
 layout: post
 bigimg: 'http://a5.sphotos.ak.fbcdn.net/hphotos-ak-ash1/hs897.ash1/180547_10150379207205371_731005370_16747401_756589_n.jpg'
-hold: true
 ---
 To be quite frank, I don't care about football.
-I didn't even know who was playing in the superbowl until the day before when two people simultaneously expressed their excitement for _insert team here_ to kick _the other team_'s ass.
+I didn't even know who was playing in the Super Bowl until the day before when two people simultaneously expressed their excitement for _insert team here_ to kick _the other team_'s ass.
 Unfortunately I was being dragged into a party, but it wasn't without cause - we were going to eat 1,000 chicken wings before the night was out, and only 25 people were there to do it.

 Now this was pretty close to enough for me to enjoy it, but since NationalField is a data and analytics driven company, we needed to step it up.